CanDIG/katsu/README.md

 ```

 By default, the service ships with a custom remote user middleware and backend
-compatible with the CHORD project.
+compatible with the KATSU project.
 This middleware isn't particularly useful
 for a standalone instance of this server, so it can be swapped out.

 ### Note on Permissions

-By default, `katsu` uses the CHORD permission system, which
+By default, `katsu` uses the KATSU permission system, which
 functions as follows:

   * The service assumes that an **out-of-band** mechanism (such as a